MicrosoftDocs/dynamics-365-fraud-protection/content/data-upload.md

 Use the **Upload** button to find and submit your local files.
 After a successful upload, select **Process**.
 For related data types, such as purchase and account data, every file must be uploaded before you process the data.

-To overwrite a previous upload with new data, select **Reupload** to submit the new files, and then process the updated data.
+To upload additional data, select **Reupload** to submit more files, and then process the new files.

 ## API upload